This site contains affiliate links. If you purchase through my links, I may earn a commission at no extra cost to you. Dismiss

 He affirms that no one knows the day and hour at which the eschatological drama will conclude.

 So, stay at your post, watching.
-You have yet to learn when the homeowner returns: Evening, midnight, cockcrow, or morning.
+You have no idea when the homeowner is returning Evening, midnight, cockcrow, or morning.

 You don’t want Him showing up unannounced with you asleep on the job.
 I say it to you, and I’m saying it to all: Stay at your post.
 Keep watch.”
 Mark 13:32-37 MSG